Windows Device Portal

 reg add HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\webmanagement\service /v HttpPort /t REG_DWORD /d <your port number>

-Restart the WebManagement sevice by running following or by restarting the device
+- Restart the WebManagement service by running following or by restarting the device

 net stop webmanagement ; net start webmanagement